wfswee-appdev/base-exercism/README.md

     ```
     exercism download --exercise=acronym --track=ruby
     ```
 2. Work on the problem.
+Read the instructions given at exercism.io, but usually that means implementing a Ruby class; in this case, located in `ruby/acronym/acronym.rb`.
-It's usually helpful to run the automated tests along the way.
+3. It's usually helpful to run the automated tests along the way.
 In this example,

     ```
     ruby ruby/acronym/acronym_test.rb